Ajedi32/metalsmith-metafiles/README.md

 A Metalsmith plugin to read file metadata from separate files (as an alternative to frontmatter).

+For example, when using this plugin you could add metadata to a file named `index.html` by creating a file named `index.html.metadata.json` and putting your metadata in that file.

 ## Installation

     npm install --save metalsmith-metafiles